VenAndre/Wazuh-File-Integrity-Monitoring-FIM-Windows-Agent-Project/README.md

 - Finally is **`report_changes`**, is a feature that enables the detection and logging of the exact content modifications additions or deletions within text files.

-  💡 Keep this file open for the nest steps
+  💡 Keep this file open for the next steps

 ### 🎯 Next, I want to monitor and detect registry persistence or modifications.